indykid/unbeatable_ttt_js/README.md

 - This was also handy at the beginning: http://www.chessandpoker.com/tic_tac_toe_strategy.html

-- THE defining resource for me was this book, that I stumbled upon while trying to learn how not to loose at Tic Tac Toe: http://www.cs.jhu.edu/~jorgev/cs106/ttt.pdf
+- THE defining resource for me was this little book, that I stumbled upon while trying to learn how not to loose at Tic Tac Toe: http://www.cs.jhu.edu/~jorgev/cs106/ttt.pdf